redpanda-data/connect/website/docs/components/outputs/redis_streams.md

 ### `stream`

-`string` The stream to add messages to.
+The stream to add messages to.

+Type: `string`
+Default: `"benthos_stream"`

 ### `body_key`

-`string` A key to set the raw body of the message to.
+A key to set the raw body of the message to.

+Type: `string`
+Default: `"body"`

 ### `max_length`

-`number` When greater than zero enforces a rough cap on the length of the target stream.
+When greater than zero enforces a rough cap on the length of the target stream.

+Type: `number`
+Default: `0`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`